 We love our leopard geckos for everything that they are, and try to provide everything we can.
 But sometimes that's not enough.
 And dreadful diseases can encroach on their habitats.
 Here's a list of common leopard gecko diseases, and what you can do to prevent them.

 And although this is a comprehensive list, this is not an exhaustive list of potential problems.
 Always pay close attention to your pet's behavior.
-And if anything seems off, then consider calling the closest veterinarian to schedule an examination.
+And if anything seems off, then consider calling the closest leopard gecko veterinarian near you to schedule an examination.

 According to Dr. Thomas Boyer and colleagues at the Zoo/Exotic Pathology Service in Sacramento, California (2013), health issues can include the following: